rl-institut/SimBA/docs/source/modes.rst

     mode = ["sim","neg_depb_to_oppb", "station_optimization", "report"]

 While the first call optimizes the scenario straight away trying to electrify all opportunity chargers, the second call, changes depot chargers to opportunity chargers, if they were not able to finish their rotations in the first simulation run.
 This way the second approach can lead to a higher degree of electrification for the system.
 The network with no opportunity charging station is first analyzed to find rotations which fail at the current stage and to estimate the potential of electrifying each station by its own. *Step-by-step* new opportunity stations are electrified until full electrification is reached.
-The optimization assumes that at every electrified station unlimited charging points exist, i.e. the number of simultaneously charging buses is not limited.
+The optimization assumes that at every newly electrified station unlimited charging points exist, i.e. the number of simultaneously charging buses is not limited.
 In between each electrification a simulation is run and the network is analyzed again.
 The first run called the **base optimization** leads to a scenario which often times is better than extensively optimizing the scenario by hand.
 Since a greedy approach can not guarantee a global optimum a second extensive optimization can be chained to this base optimization.
 This *deep* optimization can make use of a *step-by-step* decision tree expansion which evaluates new combinations of electrified stations starting with the most promising combinations **OR** use a *brute* force approach trying to reduce the amount of electrified stations by one in comparison to the base optimization.
 The step-by-step process of the optimization follows :numref:`optimization_loop`

 .. _optimization_loop:
 .. figure:: https://user-images.githubusercontent.com/104760879/217225177-66201146-d31a-4127-9ca0-4d6e6e5a3cc4.png